maximz/pypackage-cookiecutter/README.md

 make lint
 ```

+Note that symlinks in the generated project's `docs/` folder are created by a post-generate hook in `hooks/`.

 For long blocks with templated braces that shouldn't involve Cookiecutter -- e.g. the inner CI yaml -- wrap with `{% raw -%}` and `{%- endraw %}`.

 ## Thanks